 Be Fire Aware: Extreme Fire Danger on Public Lands in Medford District

-MEDFORD, Ore. – As the warm weather continues and fire danger increases, Bureau of Land Management Medford District officials are implementing additional public use restrictions on BLM-managed lands in southern Oregon.
-Starting July 28, 2021 at 12:01 a.m., BLM Medford District is moving to Stage III public use restrictions.
+MEDFORD, Ore. – Due to recent high temperatures and increasing fire danger, Bureau of Land Management Medford District officials are implementing additional public use restrictions on BLM-managed lands in southern Oregon.
+Starting August 2, 2022 at 12:01 a.m., BLM Medford District is moving to Extreme Fire Danger.

 Campfires will no longer be allowed anywhere on District, including Hyatt Lake campground.
 Visitors can use portable cooking stoves that use liquefied or bottled fuels.
 Otherwise, campfires or any other type of open fire, including the use of charcoal briquettes, is prohibited.